-The jump-start studs are located near or on the battery switch breaker panel behind the port aft seat.
+The jump-start studs are located near or on the battery switch panel.

 NOTICE: Do not start an engine from the jump-start studs without the batteries connected to the boat's charging system.
 Damage to engine and charging system will result.